astramieri/oracle-ai-vector-search/docs/rag_oci_plsql.md

     - Load the document
     - Transform the document to text
     - Split the text into chunks
+        - Splitting text into chunks ensures that each individual segment is small enough to be processed by the LLM without truncation or loss of context.
+This is done to comply with the input limits set by embedding models.
+This is essential for maintaining the integrity of the information and generating accurate responses.
 - Step 2
     - Embedding Models and Vectorization
         - Load multiple ONNX models into the database